projectonda/onda/README.md

 Apache License 2.0.
 See [LICENSE](LICENSE).

-The Apache 2.0 license gives explicit patent grants from contributors and is more friendly to downstream commercial integration than MIT — useful for a protocol that aims to be implemented by third parties (browsers, mobile apps, embedded devices) without legal friction.
+The Apache 2.0 license gives explicit patent grants from contributors and is more friendly to downstream commercial integration than MIT; useful for a protocol that aims to be implemented by third parties (browsers, mobile apps, embedded devices) without legal friction.